Alejandro Gómez Monteverde: Career

-Accolades

 In 2022, Monteverde was given a Humanitarian Award by the Coronado Island Film Festival.

 Personal life

 Monteverde married American actress Ali Landry on 8 April 2006 in San Miguel de Allende, Mexico.
 They have three children: a daughter born in July 2007, and sons born in October 2011, and July 2013.
 Their son Valentin Francesco's middle name was inspired by Pope Francis, as Monteverde and Landry met him while she was pregnant and he blessed the baby.

 His father, Juan Manuel Gómez Fernández, and brother, Juan Manuel Gómez Monteverde, were found dead with fatal head wounds in Pueblo Viejo, in the Mexican state of Veracruz, on September 19, 2015, approximately two weeks after they were kidnapped from their home in nearby Tamaulipas.
 On November 9, 2015, six people were arrested for the kidnapping and murder of Gómez Fernández and Gómez Monteverde.
 The suspects were allegedly holding six Central American migrants hostage at the time of their arrest, according to the Chief of the Mexican Federal Police.